 - If the holder accepts the right but doesn't complete the transaction, the right is usually extinguished.
 Other agreements require the right of first refusal to continue if the property is sold to a third party.
 Without clear provisions, there could be differences in interpretation.

 - Slight variations to the offer by the owner and the holder of the ROFR are usually acceptable.
 Many agreements say that parties can't materially vary from the terms of the original offer, but people often argue about which changes are material.
 Being able to make changes increases flexibility for both parties and makes responding to problems easier.

-- An ROFR can be in each stock purchase or grant agreement, or it can be in a startup's bylaws.
+- A ROFR can be in each stock purchase or grant agreement, or it can be in a startup's bylaws.
 Some startups use both methods, and this is called the belt and suspenders approach.
-Putting a right of first refusal in the bylaws keeps companies from needing to put them in each stock agreement.
-If your startup goes through a seed or venture capital round, it could have a right of first refusal document for the startup or certain securities used in the investment.
+Putting the right of first refusal in the bylaws keeps companies from needing to put them in each stock agreement.
+If your startup goes through seed or venture capital round, it could have a right of first refusal document for the startup or certain securities used in the investment.

 - Make sure that a right of first refusal provision in the bylaws doesn't include preferred stock since most investors want more control of their investments.
-An attorney should look at the bylaws before investment, even if the investment structure is a security like a convertible note or convertible equity.
+An attorney should look at the bylaws before investment, even if the investment structure is security like a convertible note or convertible equity.

 If you need help with your right of first refusal agreement or other legal matters, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its website.
 The site has a diverse choice of the nation's best startup attorneys.
 You can easily find a lawyer to help you negotiate or tell you about other aspects of your business.
 Lawyers on UpCounsel come from excellent law schools like Harvard Law and Yale Law.
 They have an average of 14 years of legal experience, and many work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.